-Man of Steel-The immigrant’s struggle of identity
+Man of Steel-The Immigrant’s Struggle of Identity

 Batman v Superman-The Muslim American Experience

-In many ways, Batman mirrors the fear you see from the other side of this debate.
-In Snyder’s Batman v Superman, you see Bruce Wayne’s role in it.
+To understand why the ultimate immigrant story and Superman, you must understand Bruce Wayne’s role in it.
 Batman’s fears of Superman are off from what many Americans feel about immigrants and you see first-hand what Zack Snyder regressed Batman into, someone who dictates every action through fear and mistrust.
 The key quote to capture this sentiment; “He has the power to wipe out the entire human race, and if we believe there’s even one percent chance he is our enemy we have to take it as an absolute certainty…and we have to destroy him.”
 Bruce’s quote here closely mirrors the sentiment many Americans, media members politicians adopted to validate their hate for another human being.
 Bruce’s 1% about Superman can be paralleled with a bigot’s thoughts on immigration, their views on refugees and Muslims as a whole.

 When Bruce opened his eyes and got to see Superman past his black and white mentality, he found change.
 When he found out that this man, despite being an alien, is no different than him, he realizes how demented his mentality was.
 The Martha scene of Batman v Superman is a figurative and metaphorical moment.
 The idea of having the same mother’s name doesn’t even scratch the surface.
 The scene represented Bruce realizing he has become exactly what he painted Superman to be.

-On the other side, we have a hero that has given into his fears and hatred and misunderstanding to become a shell of himself, much like many Americans have become giving into the rhetoric media and politicians spew.
-The way they reconciled their differences is realizing how similar they both are.
+On the other side, we have a hero that has given in to his fears and hatred and misunderstanding to become a shell of himself, much like many Americans have become giving into the rhetoric media and politicians spew.
+The way they reconciled their differences is by realizing how similar they both are.
 How “human” they are.
 If we took the time to reach across the race lines, the religious lines, we wouldn’t have the same level of fear we do now.
-What Zack Snyder tells us is to look at our neighboring cultures, religions and races and find that deep down we all want the same things in life.
+What Zack Snyder tells us is to look at our neighboring cultures, religions, and races and find that deep down we all want the same things in life.
 There is a true beauty in Zack Snyder’s message in Batman v Superman.